ach4l/pyndi/README.md

 Still under development phase.

-Pre-processing steps:
-1. Removed all the blank lines from the pyndi code

 Minor semantics:
 1. user may write agar or agr, not going to make a difference, nahin/nhi/nahi; jbtk/jabtk/jbtak all interpreted identically.

 Semantics:

-1. Keywords: if, elif, else, while, print, for

-2. Vocabulary

-"if" :=  "agar"/"agr"/"yadi"/"ydi"

-"elif":= "nahi to agar"

-"else":= "nahi to"

-"print":="likh"/"bol"/"dikha"

-"while":= "jabtak"/"jbtk"/"jabtk"/"jbtak"
-"for":= "hr"

 For any re-assignment operations,